Colleges by Location

 Books and Supplies

-The estimated cost of books and supplies for a college or university should also be taken into account as another important financial element.
+The approximate price of books and supplies for a college or university should also be taken into consideration as another significant financial factor.
 Most students have to pay about $1,300 for books and supplies during their time at University of Mary Hardin-Baylor.

 Boarding